honeycombio/happy-o11ydays/README.md

 Now click the Bubble Up tab.

-Now draw a box around [the eye].
+Now draw a box around the second reindeer.

 A bunch of little bar graphs appear below it!

-The bar graphs at the top represent attributes on the [eye] events that are most different from the other events included in the heatmap.
+The bar graphs at the top represent attributes on the second-reindeer events that are most different from the other events included in the heatmap.

 Each little bar graph tells you about one attribute.